DIY Repairing Drywall Water Damage

 If the patch is below the surface of the surrounding drywall, let the tape follow the contour of the seam to stick flat to each surface.
-Then apply a thick coat of mud to the seams and surrounding drywall.
-Immediately skim the excess mud working from the center of the tape out, on both surfaces.
-Use light pressure to avoid pulling the tape off but press hard enough to leave only a thin coat of mud covering the mesh and both surfaces.
-The uneven joint will be leveled out in the next step.
+Then apply a thick coat of mud to the seams and immediately skim the excess off working across the tape to smooth the mud out onto both surfaces.
+Use light pressure to avoid pulling the tape off, but press hard enough to leave only a thin covering.
+Let the mud set and level out the uneven joint in the next step.

 Mud the Patch